muratkeremozcan/obs/vaulto/other/Quotes.md

 -   leadership of creative people is mostly about enabling creative communication
 -   in danger of too violently agreeing with each other in the course of this conversation
 -   what's the point of it all if all you want is to be liked by everyone and avoid trouble.
 The only way I got any place was by breaking some of the rules.
+- More harm is caused in this world by stupidity and ignorance than outright evil.
+The incompetent and stupid are far more dangerous than those who are overtly evil, because we are never quite sure where they are leading us, until it is too late.
+-   Develop your sense of self worth from internal standards, and not incessant comparisons.